fitzroy-c/Text-based-RPG-game-engine/taskDashboard.md

 load method enable for hashmap
 1. enable for bag hashmap (done by xiang)
 2. enable for npc talk
-3. enable for npc merchant
+3. enable for npc merchant (done by xiang)
 4. enable for player

 test talk()